 Comments McGuire: "I don't know if Joseph Smith was aware of the material of Edwards, and so I cannot say with any sort of conviction that this was the case.
-But it makes me wary of the idea that Joseph was simply 'commenting on the misleading use of theological terms' - especially in a context where we can trace many of these ideas and anecdotes and allusions to existing contemporary material and sources."
-130
+But it makes me wary of the idea that Joseph was simply 'commenting on the misleading use of theological terms' - especially in a context where we can trace many of these ideas and anecdotes and allusions to existing contemporary material and sources."142

-Regardless of exactly how this phrase should be understood, it appears later Church historians were incorrect in the interpretation and expansion of "ladder and rainbow" into the passage shown above.
-In further support for the view that the historians' expansion failed to capture the intent of the Prophet is the fact that "ladder" and "rainbow" seem to be joined as a single idea in the original notes, which seems inconsistent with their later rendering as two disjoint - and seemingly out-of-place - paragraphs.
-But if it is true that the brief note was incorrectly filled out by later Church historians, where did the additional material they used for the published version come from?
+Regardless of exactly how this phrase should be understood, it appears that later church historians were incorrect in reshaping and expanding "ladder and rainbow" into the passage that was published in Joseph Smith's history.
+In further support of the view that the historians' expansion failed to capture the intent of the Prophet is that "ladder" and "rainbow" seem to be joined as a single idea in the original notes, which contradicts their later rendering as two disjointed - and seemingly outof-place - paragraphs.
+But if it is true that the brief note was incorrectly fleshed out by later church historians, where did the additional material they used for the published version come from?

-With respect to the paragraph that expands on the mention "rainbow," a plausible conjecture is that Church historians borrowed, not only from their memories of the event, but also from Joseph Smith's prophetic statements about the sign of the rainbow in his 10 March 1844 discourse.
-Though the passage does not really fit the context of the 21 May 1843 discourse where it was placed, it seems consistent with the more extensive notes taken of the Prophet's words on the later occasion.
+With respect to the paragraph that expands on the mention "rainbow," a plausible conjecture is that church historians borrowed, not only from their memories of the 21 May discourse, but also from Joseph Smith's prophetic statements about the sign of the rainbow in his 10 March 1844 discourse.
+Though the passage does not really fit the context of the 21 May 1843 discourse where it was placed, it seems consistent with the more extensive notes taken on the later occasion.

-With respect to the paragraph that expands on the "ladder," parallels to the statements about Paul's - and Joseph Smith's - ascensions in the account of the May 21 sermon are recorded in the Coray notebook as well as in the record of William Clayton for May 17.
-In addition, sentiments similar to the statements of Joseph Smith about how little of what he knew he was able to share with the Saints can be found elsewhere in his Nauvoo teachings131 as well as in the Book of Mormon.132
+With respect to the paragraph that expands on the "ladder," parallels to the statements about Paul's and Joseph Smith's ascensions in the account of the 21 May sermon are recorded in the Coray notebook and in the record of William Clayton for 17 May.
+In addition, sentiments similar to Joseph Smith's statements regarding how little of what he knew he was able to share with the Saints can be found elsewhere in his Nauvoo teachings143 as well as in the Book of Mormon.144

-However, there is one idea in this same paragraph that has no other direct attestation in the other teachings of Joseph Smith, namely his statement that Paul "could understand the three principal rounds of Jacob's ladder - the telestial, the terrestrial, and the celestial glories or kingdoms."
-How did the historians come up with it?
+However, there is one idea in this same paragraph that has no other direct attestation elsewhere in the teachings of Joseph Smith, namely the assertion that Paul "could understand the three principal rounds of Jacob's ladder - the telestial, the terrestrial, and the celestial glories or kingdoms."145 How did the historians come up with this statement?
 Three possibilities come to mind: